-Some of the highlights of my travels have included visits to ancient spiritual and religious sites.
+Some of my best travel experience have been visits to ancient spiritual and religious sites.
 Whether it’s the awe-inspiring ceiling of the Sistine Chapel or the largest bronze Buddha in the Todai-ji temple in Japan, or the ornate and intricate structures of the Hagia Sophia in Turkey.
 Each one of these places is infused with grace and holiness that elicits reverential regard for the unknown and the divine.

 The new age of advanced technology, transportation, and medical care has changed the perception of our place in the world.
 Because we’ve been successful in finding cures for numerous life-threatening diseases, inventing modern conveniences, and prolonging the average lifespan, we’ve come to believe that we’re invincible.
 In fact, Yuval Noah Harari states in his book, Homo Deus, that he believes that man’s sole quest in the future will be to become immortal, using our minds to become like gods.